f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-This means the disk consumption on the chassis partition disk is actually much smaller than what appears inside the tenant.
+This means the disk consumption on the chassis partition disk is much smaller than what appears inside the tenant.
 In the example below the tenant believes it has 77GB of disk allocated:

 .. image:: images/velos_deploying_a_tenant/image6.png
   :align: center
   :scale: 70%

-However, the 76GB image is allocated in a sparse manner meaning the tenant is only utilizing what it needs, and on the file system of the blade it is actually consuming only 11GB on the disk:
+However, the 76GB image is allocated in a sparse manner meaning the tenant is only utilizing what it needs, and on the file system of the blade it is consuming only 11GB on the disk:

 .. image:: images/velos_deploying_a_tenant/image7.png
   :align: center
   :scale: 70%

 This is analogous to thin provisioning in a hypervisor, where you can over-allocate resources. vCMP as an example today uses an image similar in size to the T4 image.
 There may be rare instances where a tenant running in production for a long time can end up with lots of extra space consumed on disk.
-This could be due to many in-place software upgrades, local logging, core files, database use etc…There is no utility available to reclaim that space that may have been used at one point but is no longer used.
+This could be due to many in-place software upgrades, local logging, core files, database use and other factors.
+There is no utility available to reclaim that space that may have been used at one point but is no longer used.
 If the disk utilization becomes over-utilized, you could back up the tenant configuration, create a new fresh tenant, and restore the configuration from the old tenant, and then delete the old tenant.
 This would free up all the unused space again.

 Tenant Deployment via CLI
 -------------------------